hafeezali/RaftReplicatedStore/README.md

 Leader
 1. leader has to decide if an entry is committed and apply to its state machine
 2. once it commits, update last commit index to send in future rpcs
+3. remove prev log index from proto and append entries

 Follower
 1. Once log is consistent with leader, check last commit index, and mark entries as committed